The Great Wave Off Kanagawa by Japanese Artist Hokusai (1790-1849)

 Who Was the Mexican Artist Frida Kahlo (1907-1954)?

 Frida Kahlo is one of Mexico’s most well-known and premier artists.
 She suffered from polio and was in a bus accident that left her with a lot of pain and suffering.
 Kahlo married the famous Mexican artist Diego Rivera.
-She is well known for her self-portraits that depict pain and suffering, but her artwork is also filled with passion and bright bold vibrant colors.
-Her art is a personal statement of her life, paint, and culture of Mexico.
+She is well known for her self-portraits that depict pain and suffering, but her artwork is also filled with passion and bright, bold vibrant colors.
+Her art is a personal statement of her life, painting, and culture of Mexico.

-To discover more about Frida Kahlo you can read our blog on Who Was the Mexican Artist Frida Kahlo (1907-1954)? by clicking here.
+To discover more about Frida Kahlo, you can read our blog on Who Was the Mexican Artist Frida Kahlo (1907-1954)? by clicking here.

 Who is the Swedish Artist Hilma af Klint (1862-1944)?

-You can discover more about HIlma af Klint by reading our blog Who is the Swedish Artist Hilma af Klint (1862-1944)? by clicking here.
+You can discover more about Hilma af Klint by reading our blog Who is the Swedish Artist Hilma af Klint (1862-1944)? by clicking here.